 It’s best to pick a high-quality mattress which is neither particularly firm or soft.
 Instead, choose a medium-firm mattress (paired with a softer mattress topper guests can use if they’d like) which allows your guests the luxury of a choice between the two options.
 It took us a while to work out exactly what we wanted, there is just so much choice out there you see.
 In particular, we were drawn to a sleepify latex mattress which looked like the peak of comfort, and it is still on our list, however in the end we resorted to something else which would do for the time being.
 You never know what the comfort preferences of your guests so to have two options was a bonus for us.
 Perhaps we’ll just have to have the other for our own pleasure!

 Remember to cover the bed with high-thread-count sheets to maximize the comfort level.
 Cotton sheets paired with a cotton coverlet and a down duvet allow your guests to adjust according to their temperature preferences.
-It’s always a good idea to provide a couple of additional blankets in a basket or an easy, accessible drawer just in case they need some extra warmth.
+It would naturally be more comfortable for your guest (and yourself) if you had a heating and cooling system installed in your home (head to the web to find individuals who can install one for you).
+Regardless, it’s always a good idea to provide a couple of additional blankets in a basket or an easy, accessible drawer just in case they need some extra warmth.

 Top it all off with an assortment of pillows (functional and decorative) to accommodate your guests and pull together the guest bedroom design.
 Some of your guests will like flat, firm pillows, and others will prefer soft, fluffy pillows.